daleao/sdv/Ligo/Modules/Rings/README.md

 This module brings several immersive changes to vanilla rings and major new ring mechanics.
 All features can be toggled on or off.

+    - After disabling this module, please use [CJB Item Spawner][mod:cjb-spawner] or similar to delete and respawn all owned Iridium Bands to avoid issues.
+    - Please note that this module introduces new items via Json Assets.
+Therefore enabling or disabling on existing saves **will cause a Json Shuffle**.
+You can avoid the shuffle by deleting the 'assets/json-assets' folder.
+This will allow you to use the crafting recipe features, but all Infinity Band features will become unusable, and should be kept disabled.

 ## Ring Crafting Progression

 The vanilla game does not allow rings to be used as crafting ingredients.
 This module bypasses that limitation, allowing, in particular, Glow and Magnet rings to be crafted from their smaller counterparts, and the Glowstone Ring to be crafted from the former two.
 This is not only more immersive, but also provides a more natural progression, making the hoards of small ring drops actually useful.